 If Britain were to introduce prisons of the kind featured in this video, it would be liberating in a way that could be really transformative.
 That underlying sense of fear — which is perpetuated by the media and politicians, I might add — would be lifted, and I for one would feel so much freer — not free to commit crimes, but free to just relax and focus on contributing to society in a positive way.
 I feel that without the fear of harsh imprisonment most of us would be kinder and better people, because, paradoxically, fear of being bullied is actually the cause of most bullying.

-This really is a life-changing moment for me, and I hope some of you, after watching the video below, will feel the same way.
+This really is a perspective shifting moment for me, and I hope some of you, after watching the video below, will feel the same way.
 I immediately feel more motivated to campaign for humane prisons in the UK, and I really hope some of my American readers will be inspired by this video, because I know rates of incarceration in the States are especially high.

 As I write this I have a vision of a future where populations do not live in fear of punishment, and where this actually reduces rather than increases crime.
 This is huge for me.
 I’m realising that prisons are a major cause of crime rather than functioning to prevent it.
 Crikey, praise God for this revelation.